dubzzz/cuda-mathmodule-for-python/README.md

 cuda-mathmodule-for-python
 ==========================

 Python module for Linear Algebra computations using CUDA.
+The module relies on Python/C API and NumPy/C API.

 Converting a NumPy array to a GPU-array:
 ```Python